redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.q.md

 - It is the heading tool.

+- It is the feature for the heading element.

 - It is the description for the heading element.

-- It is the feature for the heading element.

 /// type=SS, answer=[2]

-What is  `style="color: orange; font-family: courier"` inside the element ` <p id="p_2" style="color: orange; font-family: courier">Basic learning with HTML attributes</p>` ?
+What is  `"color: orange; font-family: courier"` inside the element ` <p id="p_2" style="color: orange; font-family: courier">Basic learning with HTML attributes</p>` ?

-- It is the paragraph tool.

 - It is the style attribute.

+- It is the paragraph value tool.

 - It is an element label for paragraph.

+- It is property value of the style attribute.

 - It is the description for the paragraph element.

-- It is the feature for the paragraph element.

 /// type=SS, answer=[5]